 Given the role of internet search engines in “commercialising secondary exploitation of obtained information” and the need to enforce EU competition rules, MEPs also call on the Commission “to consider proposals with the aim of unbundling search engines from other commercial services” in the long run.

-Whilst the European Parliament does not have any authority to enforce its ruling, it can attempt to convince regulators like the EU Commission that search businesses should be separated from other parts of the business.
+While the European Parliament does not have the authority to enforce its ruling, it can influence regulators like the EU Commission.
+By passing this resolution, the Parliament is attempting to convince these regulators that separating search businesses from other parts of their operations is necessary for fair competition.

 Latest Geeky Gadgets Deals